nofaldaud/Cryptoprediction/README.md

 ## Results
 It can be seen in the graphs that the prediction is offset by an amount of roughly $1000.
 Best guess, this is due to some normalization or scaling error.
 Apart from that the prediction graph is quite similar to the true values which works for this particular problem because we only have to predict if the price is going to go up to down.
-The offset does not influence that.
+The offset does not affect that.

+## Next steps:
+1. try to debug for the scaling or normalization error which is causing the offset.
+2. Try to get more data.
+3. Try a more sophisticated model in neural networks.
 ## Miscellaneous:
 I have not followed the part 2 of the task because I have not worked with those tools.
 Although, I know about them and believe that they are not a big deal to learn to operate.
 But I just do not have time to do that at the moment.